A wolf is lurking in a bird patch at Brooklyn Bridge Park that everyone needs to know. This wolf is a birder named Heather Wolf.

 Best Birds Spotted at Brooklyn Bridge Park

-“As a beginning birder, I caught a glimpse of a Black-billed Cuckoo pointed out by a guide in Florida, but I didn’t count it since I wasn’t able to identify it.”
+“As a beginning birder, I caught a glimpse of a Black-billed Cuckoo pointed out by a guide in Florida, but I didn’t count it since I couldn’t identify it.”

 She was the first to spot the Black-billed Cuckoo at Brooklyn Bridge Park.